mi-skam/VentoyDocker/README.md

 ### FAQ

-1. How to run the VentoyWeb after staring the VentoyDocker container ?
+1. How to run the VentoyWeb after starting the VentoyDocker container ?
 - You can run the VentoyWeb using the following command in the docker container
 ```bash
 ./VentoyWeb.sh -H 0.0.0.0